 We’ve had a few problems since we came home.
 She didn’t do very well with her first oxygen turn down, but after that she sailed through them.
 On 17 September, we put her to bed for the first time with no oxygen and two days later we took it off completely.
 Two weeks before Christmas she got very poorly and was admitted back to hospital, but since then she has done fantastically.

 She is now a happy, active and 15 month old and we are so lucky to have her.

-If you have been affected by any of the issues discussed in this blog post and need support, please call our helpline on 0500 618 140 to speak to one of our advisors or visit the support section of our website.
+If you have been affected by any of the issues discussed in this blog post and need support, please call the Bliss helpline or visit the support section of our website.